alex-ren/org.ats-lang.documentation/source/conats/content.rst

 extract a model from the ATS program given above.
 Currently, the extracted model is in the modeling langauge CSP#.
 We then use the state-of-art model checker `PAT <http://www.comp.nus.edu.sg/~pat/>`_ to check the generated model.
-To ease the whole process, we set up a website for readers to try this methodology on-line. `Model Checking ATS <http://54.149.186.200>`_.
+To ease the whole process, we set up a website for readers to try this methodology on-line: `Model Checking ATS <http://54.149.186.200>`_.
 The aforementioned example can be found under the name "16_reader_writer.dats" in the dropdown list "Select ATS Example".
 We are working on building tools to better relate the model checking result (counterexample) to the original ATS